 Mindrol Lekshey and Vajrayana Retreat

-During the large summer, program participants may choose from shared rooms, dormitory housing, rental tents.
-Shared rooms, dormitory housing and rental tents are available but limited during the summer.
+During larger programs participants may choose from rental tents, bringing one’s own tent or staying off-land.
+Shared rooms are available but very limited during the summer.
 Priority for indoor spaces is given to those who, for physical reasons, cannot tent.
 There is an additional housing fee for those staying in shared rooms, dormitory housing or rental tents.

 2018 Housing Costs (per night per person)